bigladder/erin/docs/user-guide/user-guide.md

     - normal: unused, don't write anything (i.e., leave blank)
     - weibull: the number of samples
     - table: unused, don't write anything (i.e., leave blank)

+Please note that this program provides a direct access to the statistical distribution system.
+As such, all parameters must be specified in the units of the statistical distribution system which are seconds.

 An example of using the program to sample a normal distribution with mean of 31,536,000 (1 year in seconds) and standard deviation of 3,600,000 (1000 hours) is as follows: